Ramsay Hunt Syndrome

 Treatment

-Treatment of Ramsay Hunt syndrome includes antiviral medications to fight the varicella-zoster virus and corticosteroids to reduce inflammation.9 Whilst Ramsay Hunt syndrome may resolve by itself over time, prompt treatment with antivirals can reduce the severity of the disease and reduce the risk of permanent complications and disability.2 The outcomes of treatment vary between individuals and are greatly influenced by how soon treatment is started – the treatment is most effective if received within three days of symptoms starting.1-3
+Treatment of Ramsay Hunt syndrome includes antiviral medications to fight the varicella-zoster virus and corticosteroids to reduce inflammation.9 Whilst Ramsay Hunt syndrome may resolve by itself over time, prompt treatment with antivirals can reduce the severity of the disease and reduce the risk of permanent complications and disability.2 The outcomes of treatment vary between individuals and are greatly influenced by how soon treatment is started – it has been reported that the treatment is most effective if received within three days of symptoms starting.1-3

 There are also management strategies to cope with the symptoms of Ramsay Hunt syndrome.3,7,9 This may include pain medication, medication for vertigo, eye lubrication to protect the eye from drying out and becoming damaged if an individual is unable to blink due to facial weakness, physiotherapy to regain control of facial muscles as well as other treatment to help with facial spasms and paralysis.

-The best way to protect against shingles and Ramsay Hunt syndrome is vaccination against the varicella-zoster virus (also known as herpes-zoster virus).
+Vaccination against the varicella-zoster virus (also known as herpes-zoster virus) can help protect individuals from shingles and Ramsay Hunt syndrome.
 Immunisations against this virus are available in Australia, but the cost of immunisation may only be subsidised (funded under the National Immunisation Program (NIP)) for certain high-risk groups.
 For more information, please see Australian Immunisation Handbook: Zoster (Shingles).

 Healthcare professionals involved in the treatment of Ramsay Hunt syndrome may include general practitioners (GP), otorhinolaryngologist/ENT specialists, neurologists, physiotherapists, and ophthalmologists.7,8 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.